The matrix product approximation for the dynamic cavity method: An improved truncation scheme

 In order to recast the evolved state \eqref{eq:MPEM_C} into canonical form \eqref{eq:MPEM_B} and truncate bond dimensions, the first step in Sec.~\ref{sec:B_from_C} was to reorthonormalize the tensors ($C\to\tilde{C}$) in a sweep from right to left before doing truncations in a subsequent sweep from left to right ($\tilde{C}\to\bar{C}$).
 The preparatory first sweep can be avoided as described in the following.
 This also reduces computation costs substantially from $\mc{O}\big(M^{3z-3}\big)$ to $\mc{O}(M^{2z-1})$, where $M$ denotes MPEM bond dimensions and $z$ denotes vertex degrees.

-In extension of Sec.~\ref{sec:MPS_trunc}, let us first discuss how controlled truncations (of Schmidt coefficients) can be done when the basis $\{|a\ket\}$ of the left part $\mc{L}$, containing sites $[1,\ell]$, is orthonormal while the basis $\{|b\ket\}$ for the right part $\mc{R}$, containing sites $[\ell+1,L]$, is not orthonormal.
+In extension of Sec.~\ref{sec:MPS_trunc}, let us first discuss how controlled truncations (of Schmidt coefficients) can be done when the basis $\{|a\ket\}$ of the left part $\mc{L}$, containing sites $[1,\ell]$, is orthonormal while the basis $\{|b\ket\}$ for the right part $\mc{R}$, containing sites $[\ell+1,L]$, is \emph{not} orthonormal.
+Recall that the purpose of the preparatory first sweep in Sec.~\ref{sec:B_from_C} was to orthonormalize \emph{both} bases.
 For notational simplicity, let us again use the example of a quantum many-body system with $L$ lattice sites.
 We are given a state

 with orthonormal states $\bra a|a'\ket=\delta_{a,a'}$ for the left part and arbitrary states $|b\ket$ for the right part.
 Now one can find a good approximation $|\psi_\trunc\ket$ of $|\psi\ket$ (with respect to the 2-norm distance) by diagonalization of the reduced density matrix $\hat{\varrho}_\mc{L}$ for the left part.
 This density matrix,